daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-All foraged items will have the same deterministic quality, providing immediate inventory convenience.
-However, that quality will initially start out at silver, and progress to iridium as you gather foraged items.
-Unlike vanilla this perk will also apply to hoed forage (such as Winter Root, Snow Yams and Ginger), Coconuts shaken off palm trees, and mushrooms produced by Mushroom Boxes, but only if the cave owner (i.e., the host player) has the profession.
+- All foraged items will have the same deterministic quality, providing immediate inventory convenience.
+However, that quality will initially start out at silver, and gradually progress to iridium as you forage more items.
+- Unlike vanilla, this perk will also apply to hoed forage (such as Winter Root, Snow Yams and Ginger), Coconuts shaken off palm trees, and mushrooms produced by Mushroom Boxes, but only if the cave owner (i.e., the host player) has the profession.
 It will likewise apply to crafted Mushroom Boxes and Mushroom Propagators, if either of those mods is installed.
 </font>
 </ul>
 </details>